grange85/ahfow-www/collections/_posts/2005/2005-04-11-dn-european-tour.markdown

 - damon & naomi
 tags: []
 ---

-<p>Damon & Naomi will tour the UK and Europe, with Michio Kurihara at all UK dates, Kurihara and Bhob Rainey at all dates in Spain and Portugal.
-And in London and Newcastle, expect the D&N big band -- a quintet, with Kurihara, Bhob Rainey, and Greg Kelley. </p>
+Damon & Naomi will tour the UK and Europe, with Michio Kurihara at all UK dates, Kurihara and Bhob Rainey at all dates in Spain and Portugal.
+And in London and Newcastle, expect the D&N big band -- a quintet, with Kurihara, Bhob Rainey, and Greg Kelley.

-<p>June dates in Japan and Korea to be announced soon.</p>
+June dates in Japan and Korea to be announced soon.